5 best restaurant and takeout credit cards of 2025

 Best for a relaxing night at home: U.S. Bank Altitude® Go Visa Signature® Card

-Here’s why: The U.S. Bank Altitude® Go Visa Signature® Card offers four Altitude Rewards points for every $1 spent on takeout and food delivery as well as dining at restaurants on up to $2,000 each quarter (then one point per $1 spent).
+Here’s why: The U.S. Bank Altitude® Go Visa Signature® Card offers four points per $1 spent on restaurants, takeout and food delivery, on up to $2,000 each quarter (then one point per $1 spent).

-Additionally, you’ll earn two points per $1 spent on grocery store purchases, on streaming services and at gas stations and EV charging stations.
+Additionally, you’ll earn two points per $1 spent on grocery store purchases, on streaming services, and at gas stations and EV charging stations.
 All other eligible purchases earn one point per $1.
-Combined with a $15 annual streaming credit, you’ll have the makings for some great nights in.
+Combined with a $15 annual streaming credit, you’ll have the makings of some great nights in.

 The card has an annual fee of $0.